 Enron Credit is split into three primary business activities, as shown below:

-Origination is responsible for (i) penetrating the corporate market, including educating corporates on the role of credit risk management and generating FBP demand, (ii) establishing alliances that enhance the Company’s network value, including building the ECN, (iii) product development, including customised solutions for corporates and select banks, and tailoring products to new markets, and (iv) marketing activities which build Enron Credit’s brand.
+Origination is responsible for (i) penetrating the corporate market, including educating corporates on the role of credit risk management and generating DBS demand, (ii) establishing alliances that enhance the Company’s network value, including building the ECN, (iii) product development, including customised solutions for corporates and select banks, and tailoring products to new markets, and (iv) marketing activities which build Enron Credit’s brand.
 There are currently 13 members of the Origination group, divided between London and Houston.

 The Risk Management group is responsible for (i) all financial models that price reference entities, including information acquisition management, credit research and quantitative analysis (see Appendix D), (ii) providing real-time, two-way liquidity to the market, and (iii) risk warehousing, including hedging the Company’s net risk position and taking proprietary positions.
 The Risk Management group includes 10 traders and 12 research and analytics personnel, mostly based in London.